peter88213/nvhelp-de/source/nv_aeon2/index.rst

 Die Aeon Timeline 2 Benutzervorlage installieren
 ------------------------------------------------

-After installation, you can copy a "novelibre German.xml" template to the Aeon2 custom template folder.
+After installation kann man copy a "novelibre German.xml" template to the Aeon2 custom template folder.
 The easiest way is to create new timelines based on this template.
 It provides the entities and event properties that are converted to novelibre by default.